syncfusion-content/asp.netwebforms-docs/aspnet/ReportWriter/Saving-Reports.md

 ## Saving Report as PDF

-The report generated using the ReportDesigner can be exported as a PDF document using the following code.
+The report used in ReportWriter can be saved as PDF document using the following code.

 ~~~csharp
 //Instantiate the report writer with the parameter "ReportPath" and "ReportDataSource" Collection.